mblstamps/stamps2022/assembly_and_binning/tutorial_assembly_and_binning.md

 Metagenomics workflows can take up quite a bit of space.
 We want to make sure that we have enough space and compute power on our instances to execute the whole thing.

-We need three things to run a workflow: hard drive space, ram, and CPUs.
+We need three things to run a workflow: hard drive space, RAM, and CPUs.
 + **hard drive space** is physical, persistent storage.
 We write our files to disk for long term storage
 + **RAM** is working memory.